jaswingumpella/codevision/docs/test-repositories.md

 - [ ] Diagrams tab lists Class/Component/Use Case/ERD/DB Schema/Sequence diagrams for the analyzed project.
 Class diagrams should include arrows (either from the call graph or via the fallback Controller→Service→Repository heuristic) and Component cards should show representative class names.
 - [ ] Sequence tab shows one entry per endpoint; toggling “Show codeviz2 externals” swaps between the internal-only and full flows, the HTTP method + path label updates accordingly, and every arrow label reflects the invoked method name (self-calls should render as loops and DAO arrows should list the repository methods).
 - [ ] Responsive layout: shrink the browser to ~1024px and confirm the analyzer form stacks above the diagrams tab without horizontal scrolling.
 SVG panes should scroll inside their cards instead of pushing the page.
+- [ ] Sticky tab rail stays visible while scrolling and the mobile `<select>` still exposes every tab when the viewport is <720 px (verify the Diagrams tab is never orphaned off-screen).
+- [ ] Analyzer card collapses into the “Latest analysis” summary after a successful run, exposes project metadata, and the Hide/Show + Edit inputs actions work; failed runs automatically reopen the form.
+- [ ] The new analysis timeline reports each step (`Analyze → Overview → API → Database → Logger → PCI/PII → Diagrams`) with sensible statuses; abort a run mid-way to ensure remaining steps flip to `Skipped`.
+- [ ] OpenAPI sections in Overview and API Specs display the new actionable guidance (“Add Swagger annotations or include openapi.yaml/swagger.json…”) whenever no specs are found.

 Record findings (especially false positives or performance anomalies) so the rule set in `security.scan` can be tuned per environment.